onqtam/headjack/docs/how/unsorted/roadmap.md

 > "A war of ideas can no more be won without books than a naval war can be won without ships.
 Books, like ships, have the toughest armor, the longest cruising range, and mount the most powerful guns." - [Franklin D. Roosevelt](https://www.goodreads.com/quotes/37756-a-war-of-ideas-can-no-more-be-won-without)

-Make it so that people can publicly signal that they are currently reading it
+Make it so that people can publicly signal that they are currently reading it also when they're finished reading it - to signal how much they liked it, etc. also signal: yes i have a local copy of the book and am ready to share

 https://www.privy.io/